Harrison Alley

 About

-Many who are interested in making a living online consider the online business models of blogging vs trading.
+Many interested in making a living online consider the online business models of blogging vs trading financial instruments like stocks, options, crypto, etc.

-For years, I’ve wanted to make my living online and for several of those years, I thought trading financial instruments was the best way to do it.
+For years, I wanted to make my living online, and for many of those years, I thought trading was the best way to do it.

 I’ve also spent thousands of dollars on courses that (allegedly) teach you to trade.